Onther-Tech/economics/Tokamaklayer2.md

 ### 3.1.
 MEV(Maximal Extractable Value)
 <br/>

 The broader sense of MEV will remain intact in the long run.
-In addition, sequencers in each layer 2 protocol will manage to capture their share of MEV.
-It will help them cover layer 1 fees.
+Instead of swapping TON from transaction fees for ETH, sequencers can utilize MEV profits to pay layer 1 fees.
 <br/>
 <br/>